 6. Allow students to have independent practice in the classroom.

 Working independently is beneficial for students.
-It gives them the opportunity to engage formally in their own learning.
+It allows them to engage formally in their own learning.
 Plus, it gives them a private opportunity to reflect on their own learning.

 About once a week, I would have my students reflect on their math learning.
-They would write to explain to me what they did well on, and how they feel they need to improve.
+They would write to explain what they did well on and how they feel they need to improve.

-This simple practice not only helped build a trusting relationship with my students, but it also helped me understand their vulnerabilities.
+This simple practice helped build a trusting relationship with my students and helped me understand their vulnerabilities.